andya17/andya17.github.io/_pages/gis.md

 Access the map at [this link](https://www.greenneedham.org/blog/tap-map/){:target="_blank" rel="noopener"}.

+## FEMA Special Flood Hazard Area Natural Habitat Report
+In the following report for the Middlebury College course Conservation Planning, I write about a Google Earth Engine model which calculates the amount of natural habitat in the FEMA Special Flood Hazard Area in Middlebury, Vermont.
+The report concerns how small variations in model parameters, such as scale, can have impacts on the outputs.

+Read below or [view in a separate tab](https://andya17.github.io/_pages/pdfs/GEOG310_Report_2.pdf){:target="_blank" rel="noopener"}.

+<object data="https://andya17.github.io/_pages/pdfs/GEOG310_Report_2.pdf" type="application/pdf" width="100%" height="100%"></object>

 ## Vermont Forested Habitat Block Report
 This is a report I composed for the Middlebury College course Conservation Planning in Spring 2023.
 It involves adding to a forested habitat block model created by instructor Dr. Jeff Howarth to allow for natural communities, a classification system for habitat types administered by the state of Vermont, to be captured in the model.
 I composed this report with the intent for the methodology to be accessible to those without prior experience with GIS.
 I used Google Earth Engine and WhiteboxTools to achieve the results.